OpenTwinCities/opentwincities.github.com/_posts/2014-07-14-hack-for-mn-2014-projects.md

 Veterans share a sense of duty and a desire to do things.
 This is as true for a homeless veteran as it is for a veteran who rents or owns a home.
-The Habitat for Vets team took this fact and mixed it with two others: the Twin Cities is facing a general shortage in its housing stock, and the Twin Cities contain many beautiful but currently uninhabital houses.
+The Habitat for Vets team took this insight and mixed it with two others: the Twin Cities is facing a general shortage in its housing stock, and the Twin Cities contain many beautiful but currently uninhabital houses.
 Considering these together, the team developed an initiative that would allow volunteers, including veterans,